NSF-IUSE/mango/docs/project-decription/index.md

 >
 > **Poor** - 1 point: Full coverage to all requirements has NOT been reached, and a significant number of test cases have issues in being considered full test cases.
 >
-> **Test Results:** 3 points (test results are due by March.
-23, 2022 10:20am)
+> **Test Results:** 3 points (test results are due by April.
+24, 2022 10:00am)

 ### **5 - _Code Inspection (Due: April 11, 2022)_**

-> This assignment is due by the last class (April 11, 2022 10:20am).
+> This assignment is due by the last class (April 11, 2022 10:00am).
 However, the moderator needs to submit the author's summary and reader's log before your code inspection meeting.
 The in-meeting log and final summary can be appended here by the due date.
 >
 > Please refer to our coding and code inspection preparing slides for details.